tmjvonboss/maps-google.us/README.md

 email address `76JGYHJMGH@QQ.COM`
-look closely, **qq.com**, at first i thought it was fake... https://en.mail.qq.com/cgi-bin/loginpage might make an aaccount see what happens...
+look closely, **qq.com**, at first i thought it was fake... https://en.mail.qq.com/cgi-bin/loginpage might make an account see what happens...

 # Summary
 try better to hide client side JS code BOI, or just dont do this shit...